• Home

 Ordinal numbers

-Ordinal numbers are those that indicate a place in a series.
+Ordinal numbers indicate a place in a series.
 First, second, third, fourth, etc.

-Traditionally these were spelled out from first to ninety-ninth, but today it is more common to see them spelled out from first to ninth, and figures for numbers higher than that.
+Traditionally these were spelled out from first to ninety-ninth, but today it is more common to see them spelled out from first to ninth, and numerals for numbers higher than that.

 • We were the first in the queue.